Quick Answer: Swift App Development Cost In 2026

 | Payments | Simple checkout or subscription setup | Refunds, taxes, invoices, entitlements, reconciliation, fraud workflows |

-| Device behavior | Standard forms and content views | Camera, Bluetooth, location, offline sync, background work, media processing |
+| Device Behavior | Standard forms and content views | Camera, Bluetooth, location, offline sync, background work, media processing |

 | AI | Assisted copy, classification, or recommendations | RAG, agents, personalization, evals, privacy controls, monitoring |